• Skip to primary navigation

 • Measuring spoons - are very useful for getting precise amounts of ingredients especially when recipes require small amounts.

 • Ramekins - the half-baked cookie dough puddings are baked separately, so you will need ramekins.
 The ramekins this recipe has been tested with are 3 inches / 7cm (diameter).
-You can also use pudding moulds instead.
+You can also use pudding molds instead.

 Top tips for perfect half-baked cookie dough pots